dt-sophie/community-examples/agentic ecosystem/README.md

-# ⚙️Community Examples: Agentic Ecoystem
+# ⚙️Community Examples: Agentic Ecosystem

 Welcome to the Dynatrace Agentic Ecosystem examples folder!
 This space is dedicated to sharing, exploring, and contributing real-world Agentic AI use cases built with Dynatrace.
 Whether you're a Dynatrace user, partner, or customer, you're invited to contribute assets for use cases that showcase best practices, efficient setups, or innovative solutions.